 To get people to buy your book, you have to get them interested in it.

-One great way to do that is to give away the first chapter for free.
+One great way to do that is to have the first chapter as a giveaway.
 Many authors will publish the opening portion of their book as a free eBook on Amazon or Kindle.

 For the reader, a free chapter is a low-risk investment.
 It doesn’t cost anything besides time.
 And even then, a single chapter might take just a few minutes to read.

 But every so often, a reader will finish the free portion and be hooked.
 They have to get their hands on the rest of your book.

 A free e-chapter is the hook and worm of book marketing.
 Just be sure to end the free portion with information on how to buy the rest of the book.